Attendant: It says your name's Danger Powers.

 - Fiendish Fish: Played for Laughs.
 Dr. Evil asked his henchmen for a Shark Pool with Frickin' Laser Beams attached to their heads, but they had to settle for "ill-tempered mutant seabass".
 He gets his wish in later movies, however.

 - Fish out of Temporal Water: Austin and Dr. Evil have to face the changes arisen from being frozen 30 years.
+Which includes:

 - The Great Politics Mess-Up: Austin, after being frozen in 1967 and unfrozen in 1997, is shocked at the presence of a Russian intelligence officer.
 When he is told that the Cold War ended, he initially assumes that the Communists won.